 “But my mind, being there for one month, with nothing to do, nothing to read, my mind was deteriorating.
 Even if I did not have any physical torture, but my mind—in fact I was afraid I would lose my mind,” she added.

-Others include renowned opposition leader Ni John Fru Ndi.
-Also, Cameroon’s first and only Cardinal Christian Wiyghan Tumi, and the influential Fon of Nso, HRM Sehm Mbinglo II.
+Apart from Regina Mundi, separatists have abducted and freed several high-profile Anglophones.
+Others include renowned opposition leader, Ni John Fru Ndi.
+Also among them is Cameroon’s first-ever and only Cardinal, Christian Wiyghan Tumi, and the influential Fon of Nso, HRM Sehm Mbinglo II.

-Eventually, they all found their freedom.
-They count among the fortunate.
-Others, like SDF’s Senator Kemende, were not so lucky.
-He was killed shortly after abduction.
+Fortunately, they all found freedom and count among the fortunate.
+Others, like opposition Senator Henry Kemende, were not so lucky.
+He was killed shortly after abduction in Bamenda.

 Now in its eighth year, the Anglophone separatist conflict, which began as a peaceful protest movement against marginalisation, has spiraled into a violent crisis.